Chirag-ahir/JAVA-All-Basic/README.md

 what is the difference between static method and non static method?<br>
 A static method is a class method and belongs to the class itself.
 This means you do not need an instance in order to use a static method.
 A non-static method is an instance method and belongs to each object that is generated from the class.

-what is hashmap ?<br>
+what is hashMap ?<br>
-Java HashMap is a class which is used to perform operations such as inserting, deleting and locating elements in a map.
-We create a map, where we pass two kinds of values which are ‘key’ and ‘value’.
+HashMap is a Map-based collection class in Java which is used to store data in Key and Value pairs.

+ what is hashTable ?<br>
+ A Hashtable is a data structure that is used to store keys/ value pairs.
+In a Hashtable, data is stored in an array format, where each data value has its own unique index value.

 what is map interface in java ?<bR>
 A map contains values on the basis of key, i.e. key and value pair.
 Each key and value pair is known as an entry.
 A Map contains unique keys.
 A Map is useful if you have to search, update or delete elements on the basis of a key.